 - When life-threatening deficiencies are identified: HC will immediately notify both parties by telephone or email.
 The notice will specify who is responsible for correcting the violation.
 The corrective actions must be taken within 24 hours of HC's notice. - When failures that are severe or moderate are identified: HC will send the owner and the family a written notification of the inspection results within five (5) business days of the inspection.
 The written notice will specify who is responsible for correcting the violation, and the time frame within which the failure must be corrected.
-Generally, not more than 30 days will be allowed for the correction.
+Generally, not more than 30 days will be allowed for the correction. - If low deficiencies are identified: these deficiencies will only be noted for informational purposes.

-Policy Торіс HAP contracts executed or renewed HAP contracts executed or renewed June 5, 2024, or earlier June 6, 2024, or later Notification of The notice of inspection results will If the owner is responsible for Corrective Actions inform the owner that if life- correcting the deficiency, the notice threatening conditions are not of inspection results will inform the corrected within 24 hours, and non- owner that if life-threatening life-threatening conditions are not conditions are not corrected within 24 corrected within the specified time hours, and non-life-threatening frame (or any HC-approved conditions are not corrected within
+Policy Topic HAP contracts executed or renewed HAP contracts executed or renewed June 5, 2024, or earlier June 6, 2024, or later Notification of The notice of inspection results will If the owner is responsible for Corrective Actions inform the owner that if life- correcting the deficiency, the notice threatening conditions are not of inspection results will inform the corrected within 24 hours, and non- owner that if life-threatening life-threatening conditions are not conditions are not corrected within 24 corrected within the specified time hours, and non-life-threatening frame (or any HC-approved conditions are not corrected within